Predrag Danilović: 1988–89 season: Korać Cup & Yugoslav Cup winners, losing the Yugoslav league finals

 Winning both cup competitions that season – the FIBA Korać Cup and the Yugoslav Cup — came as a great confidence boost for the young squad.
-The two trophies came in quick succession during mid March 1989 – on Thursday, March 16, Partizan went to Cantù for the first leg of the Korać Cup final away versus Wiwa Vismara losing by 13 points with Danilović getting a starting assignment and recording 10 points, followed by travelling straight to Maribor to play Jugoplastika in the Yugoslav Cup final on Sunday, March 19, and winning 87–74, before returning home for the return leg of the Korać Cup final on home court in Hala sportova on Wednesday, March 22, and winning by 19 to overturn their first leg deficit and take the trophy.
-Danilović, this time coming off the bench, again contributed with 10 points in the return leg, getting his name on the second major trophy within three days.
+The two trophies came in quick succession during mid-March 1989 – on Thursday, March 16, Partizan went to Cantù for the first leg of the Korać Cup final away versus Wiwa Vismara, losing by 13 points with Danilović getting the starting assignment and registering 10 points, followed up immediately by a trip to Maribor to play Jugoplastika in the Yugoslav Cup final on Sunday, March 19, winning 87–74, before returning home for the return leg of the Korać Cup final at home in Hala sportova on Wednesday, March 22, and winning by 19 to undo their first-leg deficit and take the trophy.
+Danilović, this time coming off the bench, again contributed with 10 key points in the return leg, getting his name on his second major trophy within three days.

-Back on the domestic league front, in the playoff semi-final, Partizan easily eliminated crosstown rivals Crvena Zvezda, setting up the final rematch with Jugoplastika that had won that season's EuroLeague in the meantime.
-The best-of-three final series started in Belgrade, but right away Partizan lost the home court advantage by dropping the opening game 73–74.
+Back on the domestic league front, in the playoff semi-final, Partizan easily eliminated crosstown rivals Crvena Zvezda, setting up the finals rematch with Jugoplastika of the EuroLeague in which they had just triumphed.
+The best-of-three final series started in Belgrade, but right away Partizan lost the home-court advantage by dropping the opening game 73–74.
 The series shifted to Split where Jugoplastika won 75–70, beating Partizan to the league championship for the second straight season.